apache/nuttx/Documentation/platforms/risc-v/bl602/index.rst

 First make sure the ``riscv-gnu-toolchain`` has been installed correctly.

-Configure the NUttX project: ``./tools/configure.sh bl602evb:nsh``.
+Configure the NuttX project: ``./tools/configure.sh bl602evb:nsh``.
 Run ``make`` to build the project.

 .. code:: shell